 I didn’t think it would take this long for me to find the time and energy to bring a second update to the world on my cancer journey.
-I also didn’t think I’d be writing this from my hospital room on day four of a second unplanned admission in the same month.
+I also didn’t think I’d start writing this from my hospital room on day four of a second unplanned admission in the same month.
+And I also didn’t think that a week later, I still wouldn’t be finished with it.
 Let’s just say, plans and expectations don’t get a lot of respect in this new world I’m in.

 Since April 29th, the last time I wrote, it’s amazing to see all the things that have changed… as well as some things that unexpectedly have not.
 I’m not sure I can cover everything in one post, but I’ll do my best to make a solid update.